-Participants in trade shows and exhibitions need a Type M trade visa to enter China and can travel within the country.
+Participants in trade shows and exhibitions need a Type M trade visa for temporary entry to enter China and travel within the country.
 Notebook computers, cameras, and portable printers can be brought into China as personal belongings.
 Business firms seeking to bring in exhibits and items for display should see the rules below on temporary entry and consult the show organizers for regulation on the procedures and to obtain copies of appropriate forms.

 Food and beverage exhibition “not-for-sale” sample-entry rules are frequently not acknowledged by Chinese authorities.
-Under the current system, such samples are officially subject not only to full tariff and taxes, but product and labeling registration requirements.
+Under the current system, such samples are officially subject not only to full tariff and taxes but product and labeling registration requirements.
 Trade show organizers may be able to obtain exceptions; however, these are largely of a one-off nature.
 It may also be possible to obtain exceptions to registration and labeling regulations at a given port by working through the local ATO office.
 However, such arrangements require substantial lead times and cannot be guaranteed.

 Some exhibits or samples imported under the temporary not-for-sale regulations may be sold after the trade event is completed, in which case the duties owed on these items are levied by Customs.
 Temporary importers should also consult the EAR and Commerce Control List to ensure that a BIS export license is not required for the temporary export of goods to China.
-Items classified under certain Export Control Classification Numbers (“ECCN”s) may require a license for export even if the item is intended to be returned to the United States following the trade event.
+Items classified under certain Export Control Classification Numbers (ECCNs) may require a license for export even if the item is intended to be returned to the United States following the trade event.

-Companies are advised that freight forwarders will help to prepare a declaration form and Chinese Customs requests the model and serial numbers for high-value exhibits.
+Companies are advised that freight forwarders will help to prepare a declaration form, and Chinese Customs requests the model and serial numbers for high-value exhibits.
 Requirements may differ for types of products to be imported.
 In addition, fumigation is required for all wooden packing materials, in accordance with IPPC standards, and must bear the IPPC symbol.